Michael Harris II Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 22nd-ranked team ERA among all league pitching staffs (4.50).
+- The Pirates' 4.53 team ERA ranks 22nd across all league pitching staffs.

-- Pirates pitchers combine to surrender 122 home runs (1.1 per game), the sixth-fewest in baseball.
+- Pirates pitchers combine to give up 124 home runs (1.1 per game), the sixth-fewest in the league.

-- Keller (9-8) is looking for his 10th win when he takes the mound for the Pirates in his 24th start of the season.
-He has a 4.35 ERA in 138 2/3 innings pitched, with 150 strikeouts.
+- Priester makes the start for the Pirates, his fifth of the season.
+He is 2-1 with an 8.69 ERA and 16 strikeouts in 19 2/3 innings pitched.

-- In his most recent time out on Thursday, the righty went five innings against the Milwaukee Brewers, allowing eight earned runs while surrendering nine hits.
+- In his last time out on Saturday, the right-hander tossed four innings against the Milwaukee Brewers, allowing three earned runs while surrendering five hits.

+- The 22-year-old has an ERA of 8.69, with 7.3 strikeouts per nine innings, in four games this season.
+Opponents have a .269 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.